 An FXO gateway is used when you want to connect a VoIP system with analog lines and translate analog lines to establish a VoIP call.

-Yeastar TA Series FXO VoIP Gateway provides an affordable and reliable solution that can connect analog lines and PABX extension interface to SIP trunks, enabling making calls over the Internet.
+Yeastar TA Series FXO VoIP Gateway provides an affordable and reliable solution that can connect analog lines and PABX extension interface to SIP trunks, enabling calls to be made over the Internet.

-When connected to a headquarter IP PBX system, FXO gateways can use the local landlines of your remote sites to avoid long distance rates.
-Besides, in the event of a network crash and SIP trunking to IP-PBX fails, FXO Gateway can offer a failover or fallback solution by connecting your PBX to an outside telephone line.
+When connected to a headquarters IP PBX system, FXO gateways can use the local landlines of your remote sites to avoid long-distance rates.
+Besides, FXO Gateway can offer a failover or fallback solution by connecting your PBX to an outside telephone line if the network crashes or SIP trunking to IP-PBX fails.

 Conclusion

 However, the process is different when adding another network, like a VoIP system.
 An FXS gateway is required to connect an FXO device for a VoIP call.
-And an FXO gateway is necessary to connect analog phone lines to VoIP.
+An FXO gateway is necessary to connect analog phone lines to VoIP.

 We have 2 main lines Head Office line and a Toll-free line that has 24 concurrent lines and over 400 extensions that span all our offices and showrooms in 5 GCC countries located on an On-premise Private exchange.
 These lines are Analog lines or FXO lines So the challenge lies in connecting this system to a 3rd party cloud telephony partner.